HOME > Group Companies > UNIQLO Business > UNIQLO Business Model

 Marketing

-Each season, UNIQLO conducts promotional campaigns for core products such as HEATTECH, Ultra Light Down, AIRism, and Bra Tops.
+• Each season, UNIQLO conducts promotional campaigns for core products such as HEATTECH, PUFFTECH, AIRism, and Bra Tops.
 During the campaigns, UNIQLO advertises the products' unique qualities and features through TV commercials and online ads.
-In Japan, we use UNIQLO apps, email, social media, and flyers delivered with newspapers to notify customers about limited-period discounts, typically of 20-30%, on new seasonal ranges.
+We use UNIQLO apps, email, social media, and flyers delivered with newspapers to notify customers about limited-period discounts, typically of 20-30%, on new seasonal ranges.

 Stores